UniversalDependencies/docs/_2016-09-05--06-prague/segmentation.md

 ~~~

+If a language allows spaces inside words on a language-wide basis, this must be declared in the language-specific documentation.

 ### Other cases

-There was a general consensus that for the remainder of the languages, we should maintain the ban on spaces in tokens.
-However, we propose that for a highly restricted closed class of orthographic phenomena (with prior approval), there may be some exceptions, for example:
+There was a general consensus that, for the remainder of the languages, we should essentially maintain the ban on spaces in words.
+However, we propose that for a highly restricted closed class of orthographic phenomena, we may make exceptions (with prior approval).

 #### Spaces as numeral separators

 In the existing French treebank, space delimited numerals, e.g. "100 000" are collapsed into a single numeral, "... de 8 500 à 20 000 euros." becomes:

 ~~~ conllu

 1	de	de	ADP	_	_	2	case	_	_
 2	8500	8500	NUM	_	_	0	nmod	_	_
 3	à	à	ADP	_	_	5	case	_	_
 4	20000	20000	NUM	_	_	5	nummod	_	_
 5	euros	euro	NOUN	_	Gender=Masc|Number=Plur	0	nmod	_	_

 ~~~

 We do not see that this is an improvement over simply allowing the space, and the alternative (to have each 000 as a